birdiecare/birdie-katas/src/lanternfish/lanternfish.md

 ## The brief

-As you're swimming in the sea, you come across a massive school of lanternfish.
-You get curious about them: they must spawn quickly to reach such large numbers, maybe exponentially quickly?
+You're a marine biologist, studying lanternfish.
+These are famous for being found in massive numbers: they must spawn quickly to reach such large numbers, maybe exponentially quickly?

-A marine biologist friend tells you that lanternfish have a very stable reproduction cycle: a lanternfish spawns a new lanternfish every 7 days.
+After some research, you find out that they have a very stable reproduction cycle: a lanternfish spawns a new lanternfish every 7 days.
 There's one exception: a _newborn_ lanternfish takes an additional two days before its first reproduction cycle, therefore taking 9 days for its first cycle.

 You can model each fish as a single number that represents the number of days until it creates a new lanternfish.
 Suppose you have a lanternfish with an internal timer value of 3: